 This is simply conversion to sale, online or offline.
 It involves getting your audience to take that vital next step which turns them into paying customers whether the payment is taken through online eCommerce transactions or offline channels.

 This is long-term customer engagement and communications that is, developing a long-term relationship with first-time buyers to build customer loyalty as repeat purchases using communications on your site, social presence, email and direct interactions to boost customer lifetime value.
 It can be measured by repeat actions such as repeat sales and sharing content through social media.
 We also need to measure the percentage of active customers (or email subscribers) and customer satisfaction and recommendation using other systems.

 Benefits of a digital marketing plan

 A solid digital marketing plan has:

 - Clear, realistic goals which you can be confident of hitting

 - The best strategy to achieve these goals against your competition

 - Sufficient details of the tactics and actions needed to translate the strategy into action

 - A method to check you are on track with your plans

-Streamline your digital marketing by applying the RACE Framework today.
+Streamline your digital marketing planning by applying the RACE Framework today.
 We've got marketing tools and training to support you and your team to optimize your digital marketing channels, platforms and customer experience.
-Our step-by-step process is proven to drive growth, so you can win even more customers.
-Find out how to create your winning marketing strategy today.

 Which type of business is a multichannel marketing plan most suited for?